Julian1520/banking_app/README.md

 # Usage
 1. Setup config_files/config_connections.py:
-The files config_files/config_connections.py saves the information to collect balance and transaction data from the giro accounts of german banks.
+The file config_files/config_connections.py saves the information to collect balance and transaction data from the giro accounts of german banks.
 The files has to store the connection information in the following format:
     ```